hadpro24/nimba-framework/docs/index.md

 Everything you need to know about Nimba Framework

-Nimba Framework is a modern, fast (coding), web framework with Python 3.6+.
+Nimba Framework is a modern, fast coding, web framework with Python 3.6+.

 The key features are:

 * **Fast to code**: Increase the speed to develop features. *
-* **Intuitive**: Great editor support. <abbr title="also known as auto-complete, autocompletion, IntelliSense">Completion</abbr> everywhere.
-Less time debugging.
+* **Intuitive**: Excellent editor support.
+Quick understanding.
+Less debugging time..
 * **Easy**: Designed to be easy to use and learn.
 Less time reading docs.
-* **Short**: Minimize code duplication.
-Multiple features from each parameter declaration.
+* **Short**: Minimizes code duplication.
+Multiple functionalities.
 Fewer bugs.

 ## Installation